 While not every writer strives for publication, we feel that the number who have gone on to publish is testament to the quality of our courses and the brilliant team of tutors who nurture and support each new participant who walks through our virtual doors.

-Below are just a few examples of our alumni who have gone on to publish.
+Below are just a few testimonials from our alumni who have gone on to publish.

-In that month, not only did I discover the lead character of my book, but also a trusted friend and a wonderful tutor who have encouraged me every step of the way.
-I went on to do another online course with Faber Academy, which resulted in a fully-fledged manuscript that I felt was better than anything I had written before.
+“Not only did I discover the lead character of my book, but also a trusted friend and a wonderful tutor who have encouraged me every step of the way.
+I went on to do another online course with Faber Academy, which resulted in a fully-fledged manuscript that I felt was better than anything I had written before.”

 “I decided to do the Faber Academy Getting Started course in a last-ditch attempt to pursue my dream to become a writer.
 I hadn’t ever written any fiction.
 The course was amazing and gave me the confidence to hope that if I worked hard enough at it there might be a chance for me.”

 Leave Well Alone (2020)